wp-plugins/redi-restaurant-reservation/readme.txt

 = Other plugins =
 * If you need to manage more complex reservations, please check our <a href="http://wordpress.org/plugins/redi-reservation/" target="_blank">ReDi Reservation</a> too. plugin too.
-* Improve your restaurant’s turnaround time by allowing the clients to call a waiter using their smart phones via a mobile web page with our <a href="http://wordpress.org/plugins/qr-code-waiter-calling-system/" target="_blank">Open QR Code Waiter Calling System plugin</a>.
+* Improve your restaurant’s turnaround time by allowing the clients to call a waiter using their smart phones via a mobile web page with our <a href="http://wordpress.org/plugins/qr-code-waiter-calling-system/" target="_blank">QR Code Waiter Calling System plugin</a>.

 == Installation ==